Skip to main content

 If you have to wear a face mask all day, it is best to find ways to decrease pressure and friction between the covering and the skin, especially around the ears, the bridge of the nose, and the chin.
 Frequent pressure and friction on the skin releases liquids from the top layer of the skin, resulting in dryness and irritation.

-If your daily moisturizer is not enough, and you still see redness and/or itchiness around the ears, bridge of the nose, and chin area, switch to a thicker, non-comedogenic product with zinc oxide.
+If your daily moisturiser is not enough, and you still see redness and/or itchiness around the ears, bridge of the nose, and chin area, switch to a thicker, non-comedogenic product with zinc oxide.
 Find a product with a similar consistency as petroleum jelly.
 And apply only to those areas mentioned above.
 The rest of the covered facial area is most likely experiencing heat, humidity, and excess oil.
 Applying thicker barrier product to these areas will cause breakouts.

-Lightly Moisturizer
+Lightly Moisturiser

-It is essential to use a non-clogging, lightweight moisturizer before bed and before wearing a face mask, and whenever you clean your face throughout the day.
+It is essential to use a non-clogging, lightweight moisturiser before bed and before wearing a face mask, and whenever you clean your face throughout the day.
 Yes, even if you’re on the oily side.

 If you have any topical face medications, continue using them.
 Skipping on your skin regimen for acne, eczema, rosacea, etc., will only worsen those skin conditions likely caused by the constant wearing of face masks.